 - Bunion Treatment

 Michigan patients with foot and ankle conditions that have not responded to prior treatment — whether conservative care, physical therapy, or previous specialist evaluation — deserve a thorough re-evaluation that revisits the diagnosis and identifies treatment options that have not been tried.
-Balance Foot & Ankle‘s Howell and Bloomfield Hills offices offer same-week appointments for most conditions, diagnostic imaging including digital X-ray and ultrasound performed in-office, and the full spectrum of regenerative treatment options including MLS laser, shockwave therapy, and EMTT.
+Balance Foot & Ankle‘s Howell and Bloomfield Township offices offer same-week appointments for most conditions, diagnostic imaging including digital X-ray and ultrasound performed in-office, and the full spectrum of regenerative treatment options including MLS laser, shockwave therapy, and EMTT.
 Our goal is not to repeat the treatments that have not worked, but to identify what has been missing and address it directly.
-Call (810) 206-1402 to schedule at our Howell office at 4330 E Grand River or our Bloomfield Hills office at 43494 Woodward Ave #208.
+Call (810) 206-1402 to schedule at our Howell office at 4330 E Grand River or our Bloomfield Township office at 43494 Woodward Ave #208.

 Medical References & Sources